Skip to main content

 Look at the option quote for the QQQ below:

-The bull put spread is a moderately bullish position.
-We are bullish on the QQQ and expect to profit from an increase in its price.
-However, it’s a moderately bullish position since we generally expect QQQ to increase up to or slightly above the $105 short put’s higher strike price by expiration.
-Above that level, the profit is capped.
-A more bullish investor might instead simply buy calls, buy a bull call spread or simply purchase the stock.
+While $15 might not seem like much initially, the bull put spread is a moderately bullish strategy.
+You're bullish on QQQ and expect its price to rise, ideally to or slightly above the $105 strike price of the put you sold.
+Beyond that, your profit is capped.
+A more aggressively bullish investor might simply buy calls, a bull call spread, or the stock itself.

 Bull Put Spread: moderately bullish